iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/The Nesterov Momentum Sequence.md

 \end{aligned}
 $$

-where, we used the monotonicity and sub additivity propert of the square root.
-This established an lower bound and upper bound, we may then unroll the recurrence and gain
+we used the monotonicity and sub additive property of the square root. it established the lower bound and upper bound, we may then unroll the recurrence and gain

 $$
 \begin{aligned}